 English

-Analysis of “The Lovely Bones” and “The Babadook”
+Analysis Of “The Lovely Bones” And “The Babadook”

-Mortality or the feature of death is one of the major themes of the story of “The Lovely Bones.”
+Mortality, or the feature of death, is one of the major themes of the story of “The Lovely Bones.”
 The author successfully explores the idea of the agony of life and death by portraying the facet of death as something scary and unavoidable for the characters of the story.
 The pain and torture of rape and murder were described by the victim, Susie.
 The story reveals that the character of Susie continuously connected herself with her family in the form of a ghost after death.
 She witnesses the psychological and emotional struggle of her family and loved ones due to her tragic death.
-It takes many years for the family of the Susie to overcome the pain and fear of her death and moved into their lives.
+It takes many years for the family of Susie to overcome the pain and fear of her death and move into their lives.
 The life aspects after the death were effectively explained by Sussi as:

-His words indicate his approach towards the supernatural elements.
+His words indicate his approach toward the supernatural elements.
 These words are as follows: “You can’t get rid of the Babadook.”
 (Jennifer Kent and Shroff).
 Another haunted aspect associated with the monster of the Babadook is that it can be considered as the symbolic figure of the dead father which was imagined by Sam.
-The feature of the horror of “The Babadook” is closely related to the immense level of pain and suffering of Amelia which was faced by her due to the death of her husband.
+The feature of the horror of “The Babadook” is closely related to the immense level of pain and suffering of Amelia, which was faced by her due to the death of her husband.
 The overall story portrays her effort to deal with the feature of horror associated with her husband’s departure from the world.
-It apprehends the theme that grief of the death is the biggest monster for the people who alive.
+It apprehends the theme that grief of death is the biggest monster for the people who are alive.
 It immensely challenges people to make them strong enough to deal with the loss of their loved ones due to the happening of death.

 Work Cited